PrisXtra

-PrisXtra was a Swedish low-price supermarket, founded by Rudolf Lundin in 1991.
+PrisXtra was a Swedish low-price supermarket founded by Rudolf Lundin in 1991.

 On 28 January 2008, it became a subsidiary of Axfood AB.
 By May 2013, PrisXtra had five stores in Stockholm.

-In February 2013, Axfood announced plans to convert all of its PrisXtra stores to branches of the Hemköp or Willys supermarket chains, at a cost of 55 million kronor.
+In February 2013, Axfood announced plans to convert all of its PrisXtra stores into branches of the Hemköp or Willys supermarket chains, at a cost of 55 million kronor.
 The last PrisXtra store, at Storängsbotten, closed on 28 February 2014 and Axfood announced the simultaneous cessation of PrisXtra as a brand.